-News by RegionNorth America
+News by World RegionNorth America

 This program offers Canadian individual music professionals, groups or small ensembles an opportunity to travel on occasions important to their artistic and career development.
 Music professionals include instrumentalists, singers, composers, librettists, arrangers, performers, conductors, singers/songwriters and opera stage directors.
 Deadlines: 15 April, 15 June, 15 September, 15 November and 15 February.